Joint Deformities in Rheumatoid Arthritis

 Risk factors for the development of deformities include high levels of C-reactive protein (CRP), a marker of inflammation in the body, and rheumatoid factor (RF), an antibody (a special protein made by the immune system) present in the blood of many people with RA.

-Common Joint Deformities in RA
+Possible Joint Deformities in RA

 Boutonniere deformity: The middle finger joint bends toward the palm while the outer finger joint may bend opposite the palm.